-The Mighty Boosh, BBC Three (British)
+The Mighty Boosh, on BBC Three (UK)

 BBC; IMDb; official website; TV.com; TV Tropes; Wikipedia

 The show shares its title with the British comedy troupe who created the show.
 Apparently it was originally a radio show, before transitioning to TV.
 The run of this show on adult swim begins with series 3, for no apparent reason.
 The first series (which aired after the third on adult swim) was set in a zoo (the Zooniverse), the second in a flat (which aired last on adult swim), and the third in a second-hand shop called the Nabootique, which is owned by a freelance shaman named Naboo.
 I guess it's below the flat from the second series.
 There's also a talking ape named Bollo.
 The two main characters are Howard Moon and Vince Noir.
 They're very different people, Howard seems sort of square but also seems to think of himself as hip.
 Or whatever.
 Vince is a very easy-going, trendy guy, to the point of being kind of ridiculous, I'd say.
 He's rather glam, and is sometimes mistaken for a woman.
 But anyway, they're definitely good friends, even if they're both kind of self-centered.